enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: Sets the permission of the owner and group owner to none at all, and that of the other users to all the permissions

+9-John_Doe: Sets the permission of "hello" to 753